-If explicit consent is required, the School will normally seek another legal basis to process that data.
+In cases of processing special category and explicit consent, the School will normally seek another legal basis to process that data.
 However, if explicit consent is required, the data subject will be provided with full information in order to provide explicit consent.